richmahn/en_tn/2th/front/intro.md

 #### What is the "second coming" of Jesus? ####

-Paul wrote a lot in this letter about Jesus' eventual return to Earth.
+Paul wrote much in this letter about Jesus' eventual return to Earth.
 When Jesus returns, he will judge all mankind.
-He will also rule over creation as king.
+He will also rule over creation.
 And he will cause there to be peace everywhere.
 Paul also explained that a "man of lawlessness" will come before Christ's return.
 This person will obey Satan and cause many people to oppose God.
 But Jesus will destroy this person when he returns.

 ## Part 3: Important Translation Issues ##